Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 - Enter an email (you don't have to subscribe to the newsletter).
 - You will receive the icons by email.

-#### Setup icons for iOs
+#### Setup icons for iOS

-Move the content of `ios` in the following path in your project folder: `ios/AcmeApp/Images.xcassets/`  (if asked, replace existing content with the new icons).
+Move the content of `iOS` in the following path in your project folder: `iOS/AcmeApp/Images.xcassets/`  (if asked, replace existing content with the new icons).

 #### Setup icons for Android